-React Hooks: The Complete Guide with Examples and Best Practices (2026)
+React Hooks: Complete Guide to All 17 Built-in Hooks With Practical Examples (2026)

 A React Hook is a special function that lets you use state, lifecycle features, and other React capabilities inside functional components — no class syntax required.
-Hooks transformed how developers write React applications when introduced in React 16.8, and they remain the standard approach in React 19.
+Hooks transformed how developers write React applications when introduced in React 16.8, and they remain the standard, recommended approach in React 19 (the latest stable release as of 2026).

 Key takeaways: